-After exploring the town we climb the steep hill to Fort Mackinac, which provides a splendid viewpoint (and defensive position) across the harbour and Mackinac Straits.
+After exploring the town we climbed the steep hill to Fort Mackinac, which provides a splendid viewpoint (and defensive position) across the harbour and Mackinac Straits.
 The ownership of the fort changed a couple of times between the British and American through the late 18th centuries.
 Today, it is a museum and has been beautifully restored with oodles of fabulous exhibits.
 Being the holiday season there is plenty of activities being offered by the Park Service.
 In the main parade ground, we get to see a court-martial and there are lessons on marching and playing in the regimental band, which Jack and Emily get to join in.

 We spent a good 2 hours visiting the Fort before heading back down the hill to the town, where there are a number of houses and buildings that have been turned into museums.
 During the tourist season, these mini-museums are occupied by volunteers in traditional costume who are only too happy to tell you more about the history of the building and how folks lived in yesteryear.

-By this time we were ready for a refreshing ice cream and an obligatory paddle in Lake Huron.
+By this time we were ready for refreshing ice cream and an obligatory paddle in Lake Huron.
 All too soon it is time for our ferry ride back to the mainland.
 Mackinac Island is a magical place and well worth the visit – but it is not a place you would pass on the way to anywhere particular so you have to make the effort to get there!